jasonbeverage/cesium-particle-blog/index.md

 **Positioning Emitters**

-Particle systems are attached to it's parent entity and particles will be emitted from the entity's position.
-It is also possible to position the emitter within the coordinate space of the entity.
+By default, particles emitters are positioned at the center of their parent entity.
+However, emitters can be positioned arbitrarily within the coordinate space of the entity.
 For example, what if we want the fire particles to emit from the propeller of the plane instead of the center?

-We can use the emitterModelMatrix property of the ParticleSystem to accomplish this.
+We can use the emitterModelMatrix property of the ParticleSystem to specify the transform relative to the parent.
 Change the entity creation code to the following:

 ```
 var entity = viewer.entities.add({